TrungDN1996/chat-api/README.md

 It is a chat on Nest.js(Passport(JWT+Local)), Socket.io and MongoDB(Mongoose).
 You can:
 1. Login, Register
-2. Create chat, Read chats by user_id.
+2. Create room, Read room by user_id.
-3. Create message, Read messages by chat_id.
+3. Create message, Read messages by room_id.

 See OpenAPI(Swagger) http://localhost:3000/api/#/